 That’s a lot of time for joints to get stiff, muscles to get sore and for posture to become misaligned.
 Instead, using these hours more wisely is a simple way to improve your health and wellbeing.

-We’ve rounded up seven exercises to do at your desk so you can sneak more wellness into your workday.
+We’ve rounded up seven exercises to do whilst working on a computer so you can add more wellness into your workday.

 1. Base of lung breathing